debpal/BharatFinTrack/docs/functionality.rst

 Year-wise SIP Growth
 ----------------------
-Computes the year-wise SIP return for a fixed monthly contribution to a specified NSE equity `TRI` index.
-The data required to compute the SIP must be sourced from the Excel file generated in the :ref:`Total Return Index (TRI) <f_download_tri>` section.
+Computes the year-wise SIP return for a fixed monthly contribution to a specified equity ``TRI`` index.
+The data required to compute the SIP must be sourced from the Excel file generated in the :ref:`Historical TRI Data <f_download_tri>` section.

 .. code-block:: python